SAFCSP-Team/car-decision-tree-project/README.md

 We recommend
 Car name: Lamborghini Urus
-Price: 1200000SAR
+Price: 1,200,000 SAR
-This car fits your prefrences and needs.
+This car fits your preferences and needs.

 ```

-Based on the user's answers, the recommended movie should match the following properties,
+Based on the user's answers, the recommended car should match the following properties,
-- Genre: action movie.
-- Year: before 2000.

-When searching for a movie with the above properties, The system will pick the most rated movie.
+- Type: Sport
+- Price: 1200000.

 ## Qualification to pass